Lauren Edwards

-Lauren Rae Edwards is an Australian-born British Labour Party politician who has served as the Member of Parliament for Rochester and Strood since 2024.
+Lauren Rae Edwards is an Australian-born (Note: An exact birth date or year is not publicly recorded in official parliamentary or biographical profiles for Lauren Edwards MP.)
+British Labour Party politician who has served as the Member of Parliament for Rochester and Strood since 2024.

 Early life and career

 Edwards was born in Altona, Melbourne, Australia, and was educated at the University of Adelaide before moving to the UK in 2005 to study for a master's at the London School of Economics.
 Lauren has cited the "hope and optimism" prevalent in the United Kingdom during the early 2000s - characterised by the cultural and political climate shaped by New Labour, Britpop, and the 'Cool Britannia' movement - as a key factor in her decision to relocate to the UK.

 Edwards worked as a parliamentary researcher for a number of Labour MPs including Barbara Keeley, Teresa Pearce and Lisa Nandy from 2008 to 2013.
 During this time she was Political Officer for Unite the Union's Parliamentary Staff Branch.
 From 2013 to 2016 she worked as a researcher at the postal section of the Communication Workers Union.

-Edwards worked at the Bank of England before her selection as a parliamentary candidate, as a manager in financial regulation including a secondment to HM Treasury for about six months working on Brexit related legislation.
+Edwards worked for about five years at the Bank of England before her selection as a parliamentary candidate, as a manager in financial regulation including a secondment to HM Treasury for about six months working on Brexit related legislation.

 Edwards has an English-born mother and holds British citizenship.